19 OMRS Airman nominated for 2023 GEICO Military Service Award

-Senior Airman Danielle Ziemba, 19th Operational Medical Readiness Squadron bioenvironmental engineer technician, poses for a photo at Little Rock Air Force Base, Arkansas, Jan.
-22, 2024.
-Ziemba was recently nominated as the Air Force’s 2023 Government Employees Insurance Company (GEICO) Military Service Award recipient.
-(U.S. Air Force photo by Airman 1st Class Sarah Ortega Corona)
+LITTLE ROCK AIR FORCE BASE, Ark. – Senior Airman Danielle Ziemba, 19th Operational Medical Readiness Squadron bioenvironmental engineer technician, was recently nominated as the Air Force’s 2023 Government Employees Insurance Company (GEICO) Military Service Award recipient.

+The GEICO Military Service Awards honor one currently serving enlisted member from each of the six Armed Services and the National Guard for their achievements and contributions on-duty and off-duty for their military and civilian communities.

+A crucial element in Ziemba's success stems from her extensive history of service.
+This includes becoming Little Rock Air Force Base’s First Four Council President, where she skillfully guided 620 peers through 12 professional development seminars and organized three dorm resident events.

 |Date Taken: